Litauen/docs.bannerlordmodding.lt/editor/world_map_settlements.md

 [There is a limit around 512k for game entities](https://forums.taleworlds.com/index.php?threads/is-there-a-game_entity-limit-for-scenes.455430/) / [50k limit?](https://forums.taleworlds.com/index.php?threads/map-entity-limit.460994/#post-9887478).
 Adding more leads to a crash.

+!!! question "What to do?"
+    Bubu:<br>
+    Yeah only option is to create a Prefab folder in the module folder<br>
+    Then select multiple towns/villages/castles, assign them to some capsule<br>
+    And then save that capsule as a prefab<br>
+    I saved entirity of France for example as a prefab<br>
+    Same with multiple other regions

 ## Temporary Vista with Settlement placement